uxlfoundation/oneapi-construction-kit/doc/tutorials/adding-target-specific-metadata.rst

 Targets often have specific ways of extracting the best performance and it is necessary to store metadata as part of the binary so that knowledge from the compiler can be utilized at runtime.
-This tutorial explains how targets can hook into the metadata mechanism in ComputeAorta and store custom metadata as part of the binary.
+This tutorial explains how targets can hook into the metadata mechanism in the oneAPI Construction Kit and store custom metadata as part of the binary.

 Defining the metadata struct and handler
 ----------------------------------------